wenewzhang/mixin_labs-python-bot/README.md

 -------json object end---------
 ```

-In [Mixin Messenger](https://mixin.one/),add the bot as your friend,(for example, this bot id is 7000101639) and then send any text!
+Add the bot as your friend in [Mixin Messenger](https://mixin.one/messenger) and send some words(for example, this bot id is 7000101639).

 ![mixin_messenger](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/helloworld.jpeg)

 ### Source code explanation
-The WebSocket providing full-duplex communication channels over a single TCP connection, It is a persistence connection, so create loop for it.
+The code create a websocket client.
 ```python
 if __name__ == "__main__":